meraki/automation-scripts/README.md

 **Installing Python on Windows.txt:** General info for installing Python 3 on Windows

+**checksubnets.py:** This is a script to check if the LAN IPs (management addresses) of all access points in one or more organizations belong to specific IPv4 subnets.
+The purpose of the script is to find access points with misconfigured management addresses or VLANs, which may cause issues with 802.1x authentications.
+The output can be displayed on screen or sent as an email report.

 **copymxvlans.py:** This script can be used to export MX VLAN configuration of a source org to a file and import it to a destination org.
 The script will look for the exact same network names as they were in the source org.
 Use copynetworks.py and movedevices.py to migrate networks and devices if needed.

 **copynetworks.py:** Copies networks and their base attributes from one organization to another.
 Does not move devices over or copy individual device configuration.
 Combined networks will be copied as "wireless switch appliance".